krishauser/KrisLibrary/README.md

 ## Building

 Requirements
-- C++11: support needed in your compiler
+- C++11: must be supported in your compiler
 - CMake: needed to configure and build KrisLibrary
 - OpenGL